oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/svd/README.md

 $S$ is a diagonal matrix (matrix where all elements but the diagonals are zeros).
 The diagonals are called singular values corresponding to each singular vectors.

-While you can apply SVD to complex matrices, this design does not support complex matrices to keep the design simple.
+While SVD can generally be applied to complex matrices, this design does not support complex matrices to simplify its implementation.

 ## Prerequisites